Prescription Drug Addiction Treatment Program Massachusetts

-At our prescription drug addiction treatment program in Massachusetts, CBT is offered in both one-on-one therapy and group therapy sessions.
+At our prescription treatment program in Massachusetts, CBT is offered in both one-on-one therapy and group counseling sessions.

 Evidence-based therapies are treatments that have proven themselves, through academic and clinical research, to help people overcome addiction.
 Our prescription drug addiction treatment program in Massachusetts focuses on delivering these therapies, as they have proven their ability to help people overcome prescription drug addiction.

 Motivational interviewing, also known as motivational enhancement therapy, is a collaborative approach to treating substance use disorders.
 In a motivational interviewing session, a client speaks with their therapist about their personal values, what they need to build a healthier life in recovery, and their own goals in treatment.

 The therapist builds upon these values and helps their clients to create a unique plan to achieve long-term recovery.

 Levels Of Care For Treatment

 Paramount Recovery Centers offers outpatient treatment services for people looking for a prescription drug addiction treatment program in Massachusetts.
 Outpatient treatment offers several advantages over residential treatment, including:

 - Not having to move far away to get the drug addiction treatment you need

 - Being able to apply the skills you learn in treatment to your everyday life